-D. Nothing contained in the Oil and Gas Products Lien Act shall alter or restrict any other remedies in favor of the state of New Mexico, including the cancellation of state oil and gas leases for nonpayment of oil or gas in kind sold by the state or nonpayment of state royalty money due and unpaid, and the provisions of this act shall be deemed cumulative to and not an amendment to, a limitation on or a substitution for any rights or remedies provided by Section 19-10-11 NMSA 1978.
+D. Nothing contained in the Oil and Gas Products Lien Act shall alter or restrict any other remedies in favor of the state of New Mexico, including the cancellation of state oil and gas leases for nonpayment of oil or gas in kind sold by the state or nonpayment of state royalty money due and unpaid, and the provision [provisions] of this act shall be deemed cumulative to and not an amendment to, a limitation on or a substitution for any rights or remedies provided by Section 19-10-11 NMSA 1978.

-Bracketed material. - The bracketed material in this section was inserted by the compiler.
-It was not enacted by the legislature and is not a part of the law.
+Bracketed material. - The bracketed material was inserted by the compiler and is not part of the law.